opensensor/rpi5-resources/README.md

 ## Hardware Setup

 More instructions/documentation to be written about setting up the hardware.
+Right now this guide assumes you have already installed the Pimoroni NVMe Duo baseplate.
+It is recommended to install both the NVMe SSD and the Hailo 8L at the same time to avoid having to disassemble the baseplate multiple times.

 If you want to support this project and need an enclosure for your Pi5 + Pimoroni NVMe Duo base, consider purchasing my design:  https://www.printables.com/model/924964-enclosure-rpi-5-pimoroni-nvme-duo-base